myshov/c_experiments/README.md

 c_experiments
 =============

-Just experimetns with c and alghorithms
+Experiments with c and algorithms